 You use your Web browser for almost everything.
-From reading news, checking stocks and your bank balance, watching videos and streaming podcasts… You’d be hard-pressed to find a single app you use more on a daily basis.
+From reading news to checking stocks, from watching videos to streaming podcasts, there’s probably no single app you use more than your browser.

 If you’re using an older browser version, having too many tabs open may slow down performance (especially if the page in that tab has dynamic elements like video or audio).
 In these cases, one easy way to make your browser faster is to close tabs you’re not using, and limit how many you have open at any one time.
 Also, check to make sure your browser homepage isn’t set to a site that needs constant refreshing, or that’s trying to display lots of ads.